 Did you know it is possible to totally replace the picking hand by applying only legato guitar techniques (hammer-on and pull-off) in your playing?
 Take a look at this video.

 Scary huh?
-Wouldn’t you not believe this video until you see it with you own eyes?
+Wouldn’t you believe this video until you see it with your own eyes?
 This is legato playing at its very best (at least that’s what I believe).
 With that, let’s move on with the lesson now and get those fingers moving.

 One of the main problems I had identified in my students is the lack of strength in their fingers and the “fusing” of fingers while doing pull-offs.
 To help you develop control and in-dependency, I came up with this highly effective exercise for your fingers to gain strength.

 For this exercise, we will only focus on using the 1st string.
 First, you need to adopt a classical playing position by resting your thumb at the middle of your guitar neck.
 Position your left hand such that the index finger is above the 5th fret, the middle finger is above the 6th fret, the ring finger above the 7th fret and the pinky above the 8th fret.

 You can only use the appropriate finger on the corresponding frets.
 NO CHEATING.
 Pick only the 1st note of every bar before you commence your hammering ons and pulling offs.
 Also, make sure you are practicing along with a metronome to stay in time!

 To illustrate how to play this correctly, let’s take a look at the step by step instructions:

 1 ) Place index finger on 5th fret and pick the note.